Dintero/Dintero.Checkout.Web.SDK/README.md

 }
 ```

+`refreshSession()` returns a promise that is resolved when the `SessionUpdated`
+event is received from the checkout.

-Editing and paying in the checkout is enabled again.
+Editing and paying in the checkout is enabled again when a session without a `pay_lock`
+is loaded by the checkout.

 ### Validating session before payment